Positive Punishment Techniques And Effects On Behavior

 2010 study indicates that spanking may create a future risk for aggressive behavior by conveying to your child that problems can be solved by hitting people.
 Furthermore, it is frequently only a temporary solution, with adverse behaviors often returning after the punishment has ended.
 Researchers reviewing the past 50 years of information and peer reviewed studies suggest that your child is more likely to defy you the more you spank them

-Additionally, too much punishment or an unpleasant stimulus without a reward system or pleasant stimulus in place may make your child feel they receive negative feedback no matter what they do, and they could stop trying.
+Excessive punishment or an unpleasant stimulus without a reward system or pleasant stimulus in place may encourage your child to interpret that they receive negative feedback no matter what they do, and they could stop trying.
 This may backfire, leading them to act out more and making positive punishment progressively less effective.
 It could also lead to mental health concerns* over time.
 It can be helpful to explain your expectations to your child and ensure they understand the rules and the consequences.

 * Please note that the term “mental health problems” is outdated and no longer used in the DSM-5.